aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 After you finished playing with the notebook using Data Scientist user profile, close the Studio and launch it again using the MLOps profile.
 The user profile execution role for MLOps has a different set of permissions.
 You can experiment in the notebook which API calls you can access in the role of an MLOps engineer.

 ### Prevent a permission escalation attempt
-This experiment demonstrates the importance of a proper permission setup for IAM PassRole.
+This optional experiment demonstrates the importance of a proper permission setup for IAM `PassRole`.

+💡 **Assignment 01-01**:
-TBD: demonstrate the permission escalation use case with passing a high privilege role via a low-privilege role without a proper `iam:PassRole` permission setup.
+- Demonstrate a permission escalation use case where a low-privilege role can pass execution to a high-privilege role because of incorrect `iam:PassRole` permission setup.

+One of the possible flows to implement the experiment is the following:
-1. Have a high privilege role, for example S3:* for any S3 bucket
+1. Have a high privilege role, for example `S3:*` for any S3 bucket
 2. Create a Studio notebook which reads from an S3 bucket which cannot be accessed by the user profile execution role.
 The same notebooks outputs the data in the cell.
-3. The read operation from the restricted S3 bucket fails in the notebook, because the execution role doesn't have read permission for this S3 bucket
+3. If you run the notebook in Studio under the user profile execution role, the read operation for the restricted S3 bucket fails in the notebook, because the execution role doesn't have read permission for this S3 bucket.
-4. Create a notebook job and specify the high privilege role to run the job
+4. Create a [notebook job](https://docs.aws.amazon.com/sagemaker/latest/dg/notebook-auto-run.html) and specify the high privilege role as the job execution role.
+This requires `iam:PassRole` permission for the user profile execution role which creates the notebook job.
-5. Run the job.
+5. Run the notebook job.
 The job succeeded because the job execution role has the needed permissions
-6. Open the job output notebook and see the data dump in the output -> Permission escalation
+6. Open the notebook job output notebook and see the data dump in the output.
+So you were able to demonstrate the escalation of permissions.
-7. Fix the issue with using a proper `iam:PassRole` configuration
+7. Fix the issue with using a proper `iam:PassRole` configuration.

+For a full solution see [instructions](../800-solutions/lab-01-solutions.md) in the **Solutions** section of the workshop.

 ## Step 8: control network traffic for Studio notebooks
 This section shows how to deal with network connectivity and to control your VPC traffic with common AWS network controls.